How to Become a Superintendent

 - Advocate for equitable academic and extracurricular programs in all facets of the school community

-- Coordinate and monitor the activities of school principals and school operations, including educational, curricular and financial systems
+- Oversee the activities of school principals and school operations, including educational, curricular and financial systems and the budget

 - Make staffing additions, reductions or moves in accordance with district policies